Camellia japonica 'Historical Varieties' - Historical Camellias

 Historical camellias - a real rarity and in the context of annual new breeds a sign of stability and reliability in terms of location suitability and flowering ability.
-Our historical varieties were made available to our partners for reproduction from the palaces and villas of Tuscany.
-Our customers are also able to grow these ancient varieties in their own gardens and enjoy these wonderful old flowers and at the same time be part of a project that keeps these ancient varieties and their genetics alive by spreading them.
+Our historical varieties have been made available to our partners for reproduction from the palaces and villas of Tuscany.
+In this way, our customers are also able to grow these ancient varieties in their own gardens and enjoy these wonderful old flowers and at the same time be part of a project that keeps these ancient varieties and their genetics alive through propagation.

-Quality: red & semi-double & very numerous & rose-like flowers; evergreen & glossy leaves; strong & unformal growth; very hardy
+Quality: fragrant & red & double & very numerous & peony-shaped flowers; evergreen & glossy leaves; vigorous & bushy growth; good to very good winter hardiness

-Use: planted in the garden; in pots from March/April outside on in a half-shaded place - during winter in an unheated room; all year in an unheated or rarely heated greenhouse
+Use: planted in the garden; outdoors in pots from March/April in a semi-shaded place - during winter in an unheated room; all year in an unheated or rarely heated greenhouse